-Learn about the Air Quality Index colors and read through the Coordinator's Handbook (PDF, 14 pp., 1.5MB) and the Fact Sheet (PDF, 1 p., 172K).
-Use the sample parent letter (PDF, 1 p., 15K) and sample press release (DOCX, 1 p., 32K) to tell people about the program.
-Check out the educational materials on this website.
-If you wish, put up the School Flag poster (PDF, 1 p., 2.5MB) in your classrooms or hallways to show everyone what the colors mean.
+Learn about the Air Quality Index colors and read through the Coordinator Handbook (PDF, 11 pp., 1.3MB, about PDF) and the Fact Sheet (PDF, 1 p., 275K).
+Use the sample parent letter (PDF, 1 p., 80K) or employee email and the sample press release (DOCX, 1 p., 32K) to tell people about the program.
+Schools may want to check out the additional materials for schools and put up the Air Quality Flag poster (PDF, 1 p., 2.5MB) in hallways or classrooms to remind everyone what the colors mean.

 3. Fly the day's flag

 Sign up for a daily email about the air quality forecast or you can download the Flag Program widget to your homepage.
 The email and the widget tell you which flag to fly each day.

 4. Take actions when the air quality is unhealthy